Japan City Guides: Port Island Kobe

 Rail

-JR Shinkansen bullet train stops at Shin-Kobe Station.
-About 1km south of Shin-Kobe Station, Sannomiya Station is the main rail hub for intercity Hankyu, Hanshin and JR trains to Osaka and Kyoto.
+The JR shinkansen bullet train stops at Shin-Kobe Station.
+About 1km south of Shin-Kobe Station is Sannomiya Station, the main rail hub for intercity Hankyu, Hanshin and JR trains to Osaka and Kyoto.
+From Sannomiya Station, the driverless, automated Port Liner train provides access to Port Island and, beyond it, to Kobe Airport.

 Ferry

 There is a direct jet-foil boat to Kansai International Airport (KIX) from the Kobe City Air Terminal (KCAT) on Port Island, with buses to Sannomiya.
-There are also ferries to Beppu in Kyushu and also to Shikoku and Awaji Island.
+There are also ferries to Beppu in Kyushu and also to Shikoku and and Awaji Island (from Akashi).
 Ferries arrive and depart from Naka Pier, next to Port Tower, about 10 minutes south of Motomachi Station.

 Air